Construction Partners (ROAD) Gains As Market Dips: What You Should Know

-The road and highway construction company's stock has dropped by 5.81% in the past month, falling short of the Construction sector's gain of 6.17% and the S&P 500's gain of 3.98%.
+Shares of the road and highway construction company have depreciated by 6.67% over the course of the past month, underperforming the Construction sector's loss of 1.43% and the S&P 500's gain of 1.2%.

-Investors will be eagerly watching for the performance of Construction Partners in its upcoming earnings disclosure.
+Market participants will be closely following the financial results of Construction Partners in its upcoming release.
+The company plans to announce its earnings on February 9, 2024.
 The company's earnings per share (EPS) are projected to be $0.13, reflecting a 225% increase from the same quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $384.03 million, showing a 12.36% escalation compared to the year-ago quarter.
+In the meantime, our current consensus estimate forecasts the revenue to be $384.03 million, indicating a 12.36% growth compared to the corresponding quarter of the prior year.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $1.27 per share and revenue of $1.79 billion.
-These totals would mark changes of +35.11% and +14.2%, respectively, from last year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $1.27 per share and a revenue of $1.79 billion, representing changes of +35.11% and +14.2%, respectively, from the prior year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Construction Partners.
+It is also important to note the recent changes to analyst estimates for Construction Partners.
 Such recent modifications usually signify the changing landscape of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Currently, Construction Partners is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Construction Partners is currently a Zacks Rank #3 (Hold).

-Looking at valuation, Construction Partners is presently trading at a Forward P/E ratio of 32.51.
-For comparison, its industry has an average Forward P/E of 17.14, which means Construction Partners is trading at a premium to the group.
+Valuation is also important, so investors should note that Construction Partners has a Forward P/E ratio of 32.69 right now.
+This expresses a premium compared to the average Forward P/E of 17.16 of its industry.

 The Building Products - Miscellaneous industry is part of the Construction sector.
-Currently, this industry holds a Zacks Industry Rank of 91, positioning it in the top 37% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 97, finds itself in the top 39% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report